ThomasMertes/seed7/src/read_me.txt

   You need the GMP library (one of gmp.lib/gmp.dll/gmp.a/gmp.so) and the gmp.h include file.

-  Every makefile contains a line which defines the C 'LIBS' to be used when the 'hi' interpreter is linked.
+  Every makefile contains a line which defines the 'SYSTEM_LIBS' to be used when the 'hi' interpreter is linked.
 E.g.:

-    LIBS = -lX11 -lncurses -lm
+    SYSTEM_LIBS = -lncurses -lm

   The next line starts with # (which means it is commented out) and additionally contains the command to add the gmp library:

-    # LIBS = -lX11 -lncurses -lm -lgmp
+    # SYSTEM_LIBS = -lncurses -lm -lgmp

-  The old 'LIBS' line needs to be commented out and the line which links also 'gmp' needs to be activated:
+  The old 'SYSTEM_LIBS' line needs to be commented out and the line which links also 'gmp' needs to be activated:

-    # LIBS = -lX11 -lncurses -lm
+    # SYSTEM_LIBS = -lncurses -lm
-    LIBS = -lX11 -lncurses -lm -lgmp
+    SYSTEM_LIBS = -lncurses -lm -lgmp

   There are also four lines which define which files contain the interface functions for bigInteger: